The Thesis

 • Fractional Chief AI Officer engagement

-Who this is for Boards, executive teams, and product leaders making capital decisions on AI investments — particularly in regulated or high-stakes environments where the cost of a wrong call is measured in compliance exposure, reputation, or harm.
+Who this is for Researchers and founders making early decisions about what to build and how to evaluate it — and executive teams, boards, and product leaders making capital decisions on AI investments in regulated or high-stakes environments where the cost of a wrong call is measured in compliance exposure, reputation, or harm.

 — Phase Two